-Our \$265.4 million of 5.25% senior notes due 2025 mature on April 1, 2025, our \$800.0 million revolving credit facility matures on December 16, 2025, our \$528.6 million of tranche B term loans mature on October 10, 2026, our \$550.0 million of 5.25% senior notes due 2027 mature on September 15, 2027 and our \$550.0 million of 8.00% senior secured notes due 2028 mature on September 15, 2028.
+Our \$550.0 million of 5.25% senior notes due 2027 mature on September 15, 2027, our \$799.3 million of 8.00% senior secured notes due 2028 mature on September 15, 2028, our \$475.0 million revolving credit facility matures on December 16, 2028, and our \$450.0 million of tranche B term loans mature on October 10, 2029.
 Our ability to raise debt or equity capital in the public or private markets in order to effect a refinancing of our debt at or prior to maturity could be impaired by various factors, including factors beyond our control.
 For example, in recent years U.S. credit markets experienced significant dislocations and liquidity disruptions that caused the spreads on prospective debt financings to widen considerably.
-These circumstances materially impacted liquidity in the debt markets, making financing terms for borrowers less attractive, and in certain cases resulted in the unavailability of certain types of debt financing.
-Any future uncertainty in the credit markets could negatively impact our ability to access additional debt financing or to refinance existing indebtedness on favorable terms, or at all.
+These circumstances materially impacted liquidity in the debt markets, making financing terms for borrowers less attractive, and in certain cases resulted in the unavailability of certain types of debt financing or to refinance existing indebtedness on favorable terms, or at all.
 In addition, any future uncertainty in other financial markets in the U.S. could make it more difficult or costly for us to raise capital through the issuance of common stock or other equity securities.
 Any of these risks could impair our ability to fund our operations or limit our ability to expand our business or increase our interest expense, which could have a material adverse effect on our financial results.